DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/README.md

 operator used to assign values to a variable.
 Multiplication is a star, {\tt *}.
 While `x` was used in elementary school, we use `*` for our programs because `x` could be a variable, and we need to be unambiguous in what the program means.
-There is no `\le` on a common keyboard, so programs use the two character combinations of `<=` and `>=` to do comparisons.
+There is no `less-than-equal-to` on a common keyboard, so programs use the two character combinations of `<=` and `>=` to do comparisons.
 There are other operators that will be covered as they are needed.

 ## Basic Types